-While it can often feel like Google and co. are doing this to keep us on our toes (or trip us up), it's important to remember they're just trying to make the SERPs more effective.
+While it can often feel like SEO trends change with the weather, it's important to remember that Google and co. are just trying to make the SERPs more effective.

-This does mean we have to keep an eye on the latest algorithm changes to make sure our SEO efforts are in-line with current search trends.
-So what does that mean for the forward-thinking marketer wanting to rank higher in Google in 2019?
+This does mean we all have to keep an eye on the latest algorithm changes to make sure our SEO efforts are in line with current search trends.

-Right now, Google's biggest search trends favour inbound marketing strategies.
+Right now, Google's biggest search trends favour inbound marketing.
 In other words, marketing for people.
 It's no use trying to appease the search engines anymore; their concerns are for how helpful (read: engaging) and how user-friendly you make yourself for your visitors.

-You can improve the quality of user experience by focusing on things like:
+You can improve the quality of user experience and become more 'inbound' by focusing on things like: